hotchk155/hotchk155.github.io/products/arpie/manual.md

 <img class="wide" src="img/opts.png">

-This menu contains some options that affect other ARPIE functions, changing ARPIE's musical performance.
+Press and hold MODE to access the Performance Options.
+This menu contains settings that control other ARPIE functions, changing ARPIE's musical performance.

 - **Hold Fn2** controls the long-press function of the <a href="#hold">HOLD</a> button.
 When this option in ON, the second function of HOLD is **MIDI lock**.
 When the option is OFF the second function is **transpose by MIDI input**.
 See <a href="#hold2">here</a> for more information.

-- **Skip Reset** controls what happens when there is a rest (LED off) at the current position in the <a href="#patn">PATN<a> sequence.
+- **Skip Rest** controls what happens when there is a rest (LED off) at the current position in the <a href="#patn">PATN<a> sequence.
 If the option is OFF, the arpeggiator note at that position is skipped over and does not play.
 If the option is ON, the arpeggiator inserts a rest and plays the note at the next step.

 - **Glide Tie** controls the operation of the <a href="#patn2">glide</a> function.
 If the option is OFF, the arpeggiator note coinciding with a glide point is played for one whole step.
 If the option is ON, then the note is "tied" to the next playing note.